george-hawkins/odroid-c2/odroid-vs-cloud-image.md

 Go to <https://github.com/settings/keys> and click "New SSH key" button and add the public part of the key.

+Note: keys are only needed if one plans to push changes back to a cloned repo - otherwise one can simply use https (rather than ssh) repo URLs.

 Install Xenial backports to fix a bug with `appstreamcli` that causes `apt-get update` to complain about apparent metadata errors (see [Ask Ubuntu](http://askubuntu.com/q/854168)):

     $ sudo apt install appstream/xenial-backports